kfunal/SODataEditor/README.md

 # Category Editor Tool Documentation

 ## Overview
 This tool provides a custom editor window for managing categories in the project.
 It allows users to create and manage categories directly from the Unity editor using a TreeView structure.
 The main goal is to minimize manual editing of the project file structure and encourage managing categories through the editor interface.
-The TreeView structure directly reflects the folder hierarchy in the project, ensuring a consistent organization.
+The TreeView structure directly reflects the folder hierarchy in the project, ensuring consistent organization.

 ## Features
 - **TreeView Structure**: Categories are organized and displayed in a tree view for easy navigation and management, mirroring the folder structure in the project.
 - **Category Management**: Users can add or delete categories directly from the TreeView, either at the root level or as a subcategory.
+- **Scriptable Object Display**: The selected group's Scriptable Objects are displayed in a list, allowing users to easily view and manage them.
+- **Inspector Display**: When a Scriptable Object is selected from the list, its inspector is shown next to the list for easy editing.
 - **Editor Window Access**: The window is accessed through the **SOCategory/Category Window** menu.
-- **Avoid Manual Changes**: It is recommended to avoid manually altering the file structure and use the editor for all category management tasks.
+- **Avoid Manual Changes for Categories**: While users are free to create their own folder structures, it is crucial to manage category-related Scriptable Objects exclusively through this editor tool to ensure consistent integration.

 ## How to Use